unchained-capital/bitcoin-iterate/README.md

 # Usage

-`bitcoin-iterate` begins iteration at the starting block and continues till the ending block.
+`bitcoin-iterate` begins iteration at the starting block and continues until the ending block.
 For each block in between (inclusive), `bitcoin-iterate` will iterate over:

 * the block metadata
 * each transaction in order of appearance.
 For each transaction, `bitcoin-iterate` will iterate over
   * each input in order
   * each output in order
 	* each UTXO in the UTXO set (optional)

-To each data structure (block, transaction, input, output, UTXO) corresponds a command-line flag which allows you to specify a format string containing format codes (e.g. - `$bN` for block height) which will be replaced by the corresponding values from the data structure and printed to `STDOUT` during iteration.
+Each data structure (block, transaction, input, output, UTXO) corresponds a command-line flag which allows you to specify a format string containing format codes (e.g. - `%bN` for block height) which will be replaced by the corresponding values from the data structure and printed to `STDOUT` during iteration.